Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 103 hits and a team-best slugging percentage of .431.
+- Torkelson leads Detroit in slugging percentage (.430) and total hits (104) this season.

-- In 14.4% of his games this year, he has hit a long ball, and 4.2% of his trips to the plate.
+- In 14.2% of his games this year, he has hit a home run, and 4.1% of his trips to the dish.

-- In 46 games this year (39.0%), Torkelson has picked up an RBI, and in 13 of those games (11.0%) he had more than one.
+- Torkelson has had an RBI in 46 games this season (38.3%), including 13 multi-RBI outings (10.8%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.